 This blog post, too, is late.
 Most bloggers had their “Year in Review” up the second the New Year chimed in.
 I, on the other hand, needed a full 18 days (and maybe a few bottles of wine) to figure out how I felt about 2016.
 Needless to say, if you need 18 days to reflect upon a year, maybe it wasn’t your best yet?
 I came to the conclusion, after an emotional year of adjusting in a new country, that just maybe, I hadn’t taken advantage of my full year of supposed unemployed bliss.
 Hence this post.

 In reflecting upon the year, the first few months were slow.
 I finished up my final law exams and we bought a house.
-Money was not being directed towards travelling at all.
+Most of our spending money was being directed to life in general and not towards travelling at all.
 Nonetheless, we were still lucky enough to take a few trips away.
+In fact, a lot more than I had realised.
 Here’s where we went in 2016: